Faculty Center for Teaching and Learning

 Experiential Learning and Service-Learning

 Experiential Learning staff support faculty in the development of internship and service-learning courses, provide best practices workshops, and maintain statistics on experiential learning across campus.
 The office develops and maintains relationships with industry and community partners.
+This office is part of the High Impact Practices hub.
 See more at https://explearning.ucf.edu/.
 For more specific information about service-learning, see https://explearning.ucf.edu/faculty/service-learning-resources/.

 UCF Global is the organizational division on campus dedicated to international outreach and opportunity.
 Its quest is to transform lives by providing access to high-impact, international experiences across the UCF and global communities and to serve as a model of excellence for innovation, partnership, and services.
 This is accomplished in part through the administration of the English Language Institute, along with multiple compliance units offering support services to international students, faculty, and staff.
 Visit https://global.ucf.edu/.